saezlab/pypath/README.rst

 =========

-``pypath`` is developed in the `Saez Lab`_ by `Dénes Türei`_, Sebastian Lobentanzer and Ahmet Rifaioglu, and Erva Ulusoy and Tennur Kılıç in `Volkan Atalay's group`_.
+``pypath`` is developed in the `Saez Lab`_ by `Dénes Türei`_, Sebastian Lobentanzer and Ahmet Rifaioglu, and Melih Darcan, Erva Ulusoy, Tennur Kılıç and Ömer Kaan Vural in `Volkan Atalay's group`_.
 Olga Ivanova and Nicolàs Palacio also contributed in the past.
 The `R package`_ and the `Cytoscape app`_ are developed and maintained by Francesco Ceccarelli, Attila Gábor, Alberto Valdeolivas, Dénes Türei and Nicolàs Palacio.
 The `Python client`_ for the OmniPath web service has been developed and is maintained by Michael Klein in the group of `Fabian Theis`_.

 .. _`Saez Lab`: https://saezlab.org/
 .. _`Volkan Atalay's group`: https://blog.metu.edu.tr/vatalay/